Posted by Monish Vora

 The need for a director of content will only be more felt in 2014

-Marketers know one thing for sure – this is a fast paced industry so it is vital to stay on the top of the changes.
-The above trends are just the samples of what is expected to come, however preparing for them and adapting to the same could make a huge difference for your brand’s success.
+Marketers know one thing for sure – this is a fast-paced industry so it is vital to stay on top of the changes.
+The above trends are just the samples of what is expected to come, however, preparing for them and adapting to the same could make a huge difference for your brand’s success.

 Posted by vikram-rathod Vikram Rathod